Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ***Update***

-~ Since everyone keeps questioning about this beautiful trug/picking basket, I've bought it from Facebook Market Place, it was a good bargain! such a good way to recycle/reuse :)
+~ Since everyone keeps questioning about this beautiful trug/picking basket, i'll spill the tea, I've bought it from Facebook Marketplace, it was a good bargain! such a good way to recycle/reuse :)

 Lessons Learned: